jagerber48/sciform/docs/source/examples.rst

 In scientific applications numbers and numbers with uncertainty include units such as ``'g'``, ``'s'``, and ``'Hz'``.
-The simple utility function below appends units to a :mod:`sciform` output string in such a way that, if an SI prefix is present, the unit is appended to the prefix, otherwise there is a space between the unit and the number.
+The simple utility function below appends units to a :mod:`sciform` output string in such a way that, if an SI prefix is present the unit is appended to the prefix, otherwise there is a space between the unit and the number.